 The term domestic violence, broadly speaking, covers a range of both felony and misdemeanor violence crimes committed against an intimate partner.
 The relationship between the victim and perpetrator can come in a few different flavors.
 Domestic violence covers violence committed against a current or former lover, the parent of a child in common or somebody cohabitating as an intimate partner.

 As domestic violence covers a range of crimes, the severity of the consequences of a domestic violence charge will be determined by the severity of the crime itself.
 The term domestic violence helps to identify the crime being committed but it is also a descriptive way of boiling down the crime committed into its constituent parts (the victim and the aggressor and the relationship between them).
-To determine the consequences you could be facing for a domestic violence charge, you need to know what type of domestic violence charge you are facing.
+To determine the consequences and potential penalties you could be facing for a domestic violence charge, you need to know what type of domestic violence charge you are facing.

 What are the Types of Domestic Violence Charges?